avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/README.md

 <h5> About the Lab (Objective) : </h5>

 This Lab is related to CSE and IT Branch.
-In this lab the user will learn circuit designing and working of varout electronics circuits.
+In this lab the user will learn circuit designing and working of various electronics circuits.

 <h5> About the Experiment : </h5>